Continuing Education Grievance Procedure

 When a participant (either orally or in written format) files a grievance and expects action on the complaint, the following actions will be taken.

-a. attempt to move the participant to another workshop or
+a attempt to move the participant to another workshop,

-3. If the grievance concerns Alaska Psychological Association CE program, in a specific regard, the CE Coordinator will attempt to arbitrate.
+3 If the grievance concerns the Alaska Psychological Association CE program, in a specific regard, the CE Coordinator will attempt to arbitrate.

 Please contact AK-PA to submit a complaint or if you have additional questions.